antonio-jf/cs50x/README.md

 # cs50x
-A repository with the code I created to complete CS50's courseware.
+A repository with my code for CS50's courseware.